An Optimal Transport Approach to Estimating Causal Effects via Nonlinear Difference-in-Differences: Numerical Experiment and Application to the Card Krueger Dataset

-We present a synthetic data experiment which demonstrates that our proposed method manages to estimate joint counterfactual distributions, while naive tensorization of the CiC estimator fails to capture the dependence structure.
-In particular, the CiC estimator does not recover the true counterfactual marginals of simple linear production functions in $\mathbb{R}^2$ while our optimal transport based method can.
+We first present a simple simulation experiment which demonstrates that improper modeling of dependency between coordinates of multivariate outcomes can lead to highly biased estimates.
+In particular, our proposed method manages to estimate the correct bivariate counterfactual distributions, while the multivariate extension of the CiC estimator through tensorization does not.
+Consider the following set of linear production functions in which map latent vectors in $\mathbb{R}^2$ to outcomes without intervention in $\mathbb{R}^2$:

-We consider $n = 3000$ units in $\mathbb{R}^2$ for each treatment arm.
-Samples of latent variables are drawn from the distribution $\nu$ at $t=0$ and $t=1$, mirroring the setup discussed in Section \ref{sec:natural_drift}.
-Draws from $\nu^\star$ are fixed across time for counterfactual validation purposes.
-For controls, $\nu$'s first coordinate is distributed according to ${\sf Beta}(3,2)$ and second to ${\sf Beta} (2,3)$; for treatments, $\nu^\star$'s first coordinate is distributed according to ${\sf Beta} (2,3)$ and second to ${\sf Beta} (3,2)$.